Integrated Community Support (ICS) volunteers

 Please email all the above application material to:

-The Structured Integrated Support (SIS) service offers support for people with high and complex needs.
+The Structured Intervention Support (SIS) service offers support for people with high and complex needs.

 You will be assisting service users who experience mental distress in one-to-one settings: